General Studies

 Program Requirements

-Admission Requirements: High School diploma (minimum 75% average) or GED Diploma with a minimum score of 2500
+High School diploma (minimum 75% CGPA) or GED high school equivalency diploma with a minimum score of 145 on all four subjects.

 A total of at least 61 semester hours with a Quality Point Average of 2.0